learn-with-me/Software-Engineering-Fundamentals/devops/docker.md

 ```
 Just like JVM understands the class format, the Docker understands the image format.
 It takes the image format and runs
 the container for you.
-This is where the containers and Images reside
+This is where the containers and Images reside.
+This is where we have Docker Daemon running.

 Note: Docker is a native Linux technology.
 It is built on concepts like cgroups, namespaces, etc. These inherently
 exist in Linux, so on OSX and Windows, you do have to run sort of a virtual machine.